 Holidays in Islamic countries depend on the sighting of the moon, as the year runs according to the lunar calendar.
-Some of the following dates are therefore estimates.
+Some of the following dates are therefore estimates and subject to changes.
 Please note that it is very hard to provide any production services around the Eid holidays.

 Eid Al Adha

 2 December 2018